-The emphasis of the Urban Fishing Program is to teach the basic principles of fishing.

-Ideally, each session should include an actual fishing experience.
-By experiencing their confidence with their newly acquired skills.
-Many participants come to enjoy fishing as a stress-free, low-cost pastime while others mold the many facets of ichthyology into satisfying career paths.
+The Urban Fishing programs are basic fishing classes devoted to the sport of fishing, and ideally include an actual fishing experience.
+Students learn water safety and fishing ethics and many realize the lake ecosystem requires good conservation practices while they experience the freedom of the great outdoors.
+As young anglers build confidence with their newly acquired skills, they become more aware of the world's natural resources and the environment in which they live.
+Many participants come to enjoy fishing as a stress-free low-cost pastime while others mold the many facets of ichthyology into satisfying career paths.